top of page

 Screen Shot 2022-02-01 at 11.10.35 PM.png

-The Holly Power Plant had noise levels that exceed the Housing, Urban, and Development (HUD) federal standards for residential areas, and elevated EMF (electro magnetic fields).
-The Holly Power Plant was the largest stationary source of nitrogen oxide which contributes to ozone.
-Several fires at the site raised additional public health and safety concerns.
-PODER’s Young Scholars for Justice have conducted a community health surveys and participated in a press conferences to voice community concerns.
-Ongoing community pressure led the City Council to close the Holly Power Plant on September 30, 2007.
+The Holly Power Plant had noise levels that exceeded the Housing, Urban, and Development (HUD) federal standards for residential areas, as well as elevated EMF (electro magnetic fields).
+It was the largest stationary source of nitrogen oxide, which contributes to ozone, and found directly within an East Austin community.
+Several fires at the site raised additional public health and safety concerns - leading PODER to step in.
+In the process of raising awareness, PODER’s Young Scholars for Justice helped conduct community health surveys, and participated in press conferences to voice community concerns.
+Persistent community pressure led the City Council to finally close the Holly Power Plant on September 30, 2007.

 Screen Shot 2022-02-01 at 11.14.35 PM.png